Clara Fraser

-Clara Fraser (March 12, 1923 - February 24, 1998) was a socialist feminist political organizer, who co-founded and led the Freedom Socialist Party and Radical Women.
+Clara Fraser (March 12, 1923 - February 24, 1998) was an American socialist feminist political organizer, who co-founded and led the Freedom Socialist Party and Radical Women.

 Biography

 Early life and activism

 Clara Fraser was born in 1923 to Jewish immigrant parents in multi-ethnic, working class East Los Angeles.
 Her father, Samuel Goodman, was a Teamster and anarchist.
 Her mother, Emma Goodman, was a garment worker and later a Business Agent of the International Ladies' Garment Workers' Union.
 Fraser joined the Socialist Party's youth group in junior high school.

 By 1945, after graduating from the University of California, Los Angeles with a degree in literature and education, Fraser was a recruit to the ideas of Leon Trotsky, whose campaign against Stalinism had gained adherents worldwide.
 She joined the Trotskyist Socialist Workers Party (SWP) that year.
 Fraser moved to Chicago and participated in a union drive at a department store.
 In 1946, she moved to the Pacific Northwest to help build the SWP's Seattle branch.

 As an assembly line electrician, Fraser joined the Boeing Strike of 1948.
 When the union was slapped with an anti-picketing injunction, she put together a mothers' brigade to walk the line with baby strollers.
 After the strike, Boeing fired and blacklisted Fraser, and the FBI pursued her for a decade.